Ionospheric Connection Explorer: Science payload

 MIGHTI was developed at the United States Naval Research Laboratory (NRL), IVM at the University of Texas, and EUV and FUV were developed at the University of California, Berkeley.
-MIGHTI measures wind speed and temperature between 90 km and 300 km in altitude.
-The velocity measurements are gathered by observing the Doppler shift in the red and green lines of atomic oxygen.
-This is done with the Doppler Asymmetric Spatial Heterodyne (DASH) which uses échelle gratings.
-The temperature measurements are done by photometeric observations with a CCD.
-MIGHTI is designed to detect wind speeds as low as 16 kph, even though the spacecraft is traveling at over 23000 kph (to stay in orbit).
+MIGHTI measured wind speed and temperature between 90 km and 300 km in altitude.
+The velocity measurements were gathered by observing the Doppler shift in the red and green lines of atomic oxygen.
+This was done with the Doppler Asymmetric Spatial Heterodyne (DASH) which used échelle gratings.
+The temperature measurements were done by photometeric observations with a CCD.
+MIGHTI was designed to detect wind speeds as low as 16 kph, even though the spacecraft was traveling at over 23000 kph (to stay in orbit).